 To be fitted for contact lenses, special tests are conducted that are not performed during a routine annual eye exam, but a contact lens fitting can be scheduled at the same time as your annual comprehensive eye exam.
-During the contact lens fitting, Dr. Ramsey will assess how the contact lenses are resting on the surface of your eyes and determine if any changes need to be made.
-At the conclusion of the fitting, Dr. Ramsey will provide trial contact lenses for you to try out for a few days.
+During the contact lens fitting, Dr. Kara will assess how the contact lenses are resting on the surface of your eyes and determine if any changes need to be made.
+At the conclusion of the fitting, Dr. Kara will provide trial contact lenses for you to try out for a few days.

 Our goal is to provide recommendations for contact lenses that help you see clearly and feel comfortable to wear.
 If you are new to contact lenses, additional training sessions may be needed.